RJ Barrett NBA Playoffs Player Props: Knicks vs. Heat

-The New York Knicks, RJ Barrett included, will play at 7:30 PM on Wednesday against the Miami Heat in the 2023 NBA Playoffs.
+RJ Barrett and his New York Knicks teammates take on the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Friday.

-Let's look at the prop bets available for Barrett, using stats and trends to make good predictions.
+Below, we look at Barrett's stats and trends to help you find the top prop bets.

 RJ Barrett Prop Bets vs. the Heat